How to Make an Amazing Homemade Candle in 5 Simple Steps: Lavender and Eucalyptus Version

 But, I digress.
 My dad is an amazing man with a couple of quirks but it’s the quirks that make us special, right?

 Anyway.
 What was I talking about?
-Making candles.
+The simple craft of making candles.

 (This post contains affiliate links.
 If you click one and make a purchase, I may receive a small commission!).